$50 Off Any Repair

 The outdoor unit is what does all the magic in heating or cooling your Denver home.
 Depending upon the weather, the AC condenser coils can get clogged with dirt and debris, which can decrease your unit’s efficiency.

 Now use a vacuum cleaner and gently suck out all the dust and debris that has clogged the coils.
 You can also use any commercial air conditioning coil spray to clean the fins.
-Do not spray on the fan or any other electrical equipment as you may end up damaging your outdoor unit.
+Do not spray the fan or any other electrical equipment, as this may damage your outdoor unit.

-Just make sure to cover all electrical equipment such as the kit and the fan when using a water hose.
-Water can easily damage your system, and hence, care should be taken while using a pressure hose.
+Just make sure to cover all electrical equipment, such as the kit and the fan, when using a water hose.
+Water can easily damage your system; therefore, care should be taken when using a pressure hose.

 4. Clear Debris from the Condenser

-Take out dirt such as leaves and debris that you may notice at the base of the condenser.
-If your unit comes with a drain, make sure to clean it up so that the pathway isn’t blocked.
+Take out dirt, such as leaves and debris, that you may notice at the base of the condenser.
+If your unit includes a drain, ensure it is cleaned so the pathway isn’t blocked.

 To clear the motor’s fan, you can also use a vacuum cleaner or a pressurized blower to clear away dust and debris.
-This is a safer way than using a water hose to clean your outdoor unit.
-Once you are all done, it is time to carefully reassemble the panels and screw them back on tightly.
-It is always a good idea to have another final check of your outdoor unit and clear any remaining debris if you find any.
+This is a safer alternative to using a hose to clean your outdoor unit.

 living room house with two chaise lounge and air conditioner blue wall